renaissanceperiodization/docs/diet/concepts/index.md

 You will notice that calorie counts are now all over the app.
 Our goal in exposing this information to you directly is to help you to build up your intuition around your caloric needs in achieving your body morphology (or maintenance) goals.

 As before, macros are always rounded to the nearest 5 grams.
 However, with calories, _target_ calories at the week and day levels are rounded to the nearest 100, but when a day is completed (all its meals are checked in), the "actual" calories are rounded to the nearest 5.
+For purposes of calculating your average calorie consumption trends, the app also rounds to the nearest 100 (so, for instance, if you're only trending away from your targets by an average of 20 calories, it will not tell you that you're off-course).

 ## Week-Level Calories